nfergu/memalot/README.md

   created very rarely, Memalot may not detect them.
 Specifically:
   - Memalot does not find objects that are created while the leak report is being generated.
 This is mostly applicable to time-based leak discovery.
   - If the `max_object_age_calls` parameter is set to greater than 1 during function-based leak discovery, Memalot will not find objects that are created on some calls to the function.
+- Memalot may incorrectly identify leaking objects in rare cases.
+Specifically, if an object is not weakly-referencable, there is a higher chance that Memalot will incorrectly identify it as leaking.
+For objects that are not weakly-referencable, Memalot uses heuristics to determine if two objects are the same, but this is not always accurate.

+## FAQS<a id="faqs"></a>

+### Why does Memalot report "No referrers found" for an object?

+This can happen if the object has recently become eligible for garbage collection.
+For example, Memalot identified it as a leaking object, but between that point and the object details being printed, the object became eligible for garbage collection.
+In this Memalot case is the only thing (temporarily) keeping the object alive.

+This _may_ also happen if an object is kept alive by native code.

 ## Leaks Found by Memalot